ScottMorse/PyMusician/README.md

 If you have not used PyMusician before, it is important to read and learn about each class and function, as many core values and ideas of this code reappear in other sections, especially the properties and methods of the Note class.

 ## A4:
-`A4` is a constant available in pymusician that represents the frequency for the note A4 in Hz.
+`A4` is a variable available in pymusician that represents the frequency for the note A4 in Hz.
 By default, it is set to 440.
 It can be set to a different number value simply by reassigning it.

 ```python
 import pymusician
 pymusician.A4 = 442
 ```
 This will globally affect the rest of the code, by affecting any situation where frequency is calculated, such as the <a href="#frequency">frequency property</a> of a Note object.
-This is the only value in the main that has global consequences within the functions of pymusician.
+This is the only value in the main that has global consequences within the code you are writing.
 ```python
 import pymusician
 pymusician.Note("A",4).frequency #440